beunwa/unopim-shopify-connector/README.md

    composer dump-autoload
    ```

 4. **Run Tests**
-   To run tests for the Shopify package, use the following command:
+   To run tests for the PrestaShop package, use the following command:

    ```bash
    ./vendor/bin/pest ./vendor/unopim/prestashop-connector/tests